-I've put together some information about what happens on the day of your practical test.
+I have put together some information about what happens on the day of your practical test.
 I hope you find this information useful!

-We will have booked your test together through my DVSA Business Booking account.
+We will have booked your test through my DVSA Business Booking account.
 I will forward on the booking confirmation email after I have received it so you will also have the test details - any correspondence about the test will come directly to me.

 I will pick you up at least an hour before your test, depending on how far away from the test centre you are located.
-Pupils from Westbury and Trowbridge would generally have a 2 hour session booked into the diary on test day, unless you have agreed you would like a longer pre-test lesson.
-Pupils from Warminster and Frome will have a 3 hour session booked into the diary on test day, this will ensure that we have plenty of time to transit to and from the test centre before and after your test and alleviates any additional stress of getting caught in an accident or heavy traffic.
+Pupils from Westbury and Trowbridge would generally have a 2 - 2.5 hour session booked into the diary on test day, unless you have agreed you would like a longer pre-test lesson.
+Pupils from Warminster will have a 3 hour session booked into the diary on test day, this will ensure that we have plenty of time to transit to and from the test centre before and after your test and alleviates any additional stress of getting caught in an accident or heavy traffic.

 I will ask to see your driving licence to ensure that you have it on you – so many students forget their licence!
 If you forget your licence, the driving test will be cancelled and you will lose your driving test fee.
-During COVID-19 you MUST wear a face mask or covering when you attend your test, unless you have a good reason not to.
-This includes if:

 You will have a lesson with me, going over any last minute things you wish to do.
 As a rule I do not practice manoeuvres in case of any pre-test jitters.
 Some students like to go to McDonalds and get a coffee!
 This is YOUR time, and you can spend it however you wish.
 I will ensure that we arrive at the test centre around 10 minutes before the start time of your test.

 If we are more than 10 minutes early, we will wait near the test centre, but not in a location which could hinder any returning tests which were out prior to yours.